adayim/forestploter/README.md

 dt <- read.csv(system.file("extdata", "example_data.csv", package = "forestploter"))

-# indent the subgroup if there is a number in the placebo column
+# Indent the subgroup if there is a number in the placebo column
 dt$Subgroup <- ifelse(is.na(dt$Placebo),
                       dt$Subgroup,
                       paste0("   ", dt$Subgroup))